United Nations Conference on International Organization: Opening

 On 25 April 1945, the conference started in San Francisco.
-850 delegates, along with advisors, employees and staff of the secretariat, attended the conference, totaling 3,500 attendees.
+850 delegates, along with advisors, employees and staff of the secretariat, attended the conference, totalling 3,500 attendees.
 In addition, the conference was attended by 2,500 representatives of the media and observers from numerous organizations and societies.
-Earl Warren, the Governor of California, set the tone for the conference in his welcome speech:We recognize that our future is linked with a world future in which the term “good neighbor” has become a global consideration.
+Earl Warren, the Governor of California, set the tone for the conference in his welcome speech:We recognize that our future is linked with a world future in which the term "good neighbor" has become a global consideration.
 We have learned that understanding of one another’s problems is the greatest assurance of peace.
 And that true understanding comes only as a product of free consultation.
 This conference is proof in itself of the new conception of neighborliness and unity which must be recognized in world affairs.

-Due to the fact that President Roosevelt, who was supposed to host the conference, died on 12 April 1945, the delegates held a commemorative ceremony on 19 May among the tall Redwood trees in Muir Woods National Monument Cathedral Grove, where a dedication plaque was placed in his honor.
+Due to the fact that President Roosevelt, who was supposed to host the conference, died on 12 April 1945, the delegates held a commemorative ceremony in Muir Woods National Monument Cathedral Grove to place a comparative plaque for him.